Meet the hands and hearts behind

 In 2018, I moved to Alaska, dreaming of continuing to stoke my enthusiasm and love for big mountains in a place known for dramatic skylines and deep snow.
 It wasn’t long after arriving that I began to feel the effects of years of pushing the limits of my body with little to no recovery.
 I was in pain, and it was holding me back from pursuing the things that brought me joy.

-So, I turned to massage.
-With regular bodywork and talented practitioners, I began to feel my body restored.
+So, I turned to bodywork and embodiment.
+With regular bodywork and talented practitioners, I began to feel my body restore.
 I was able to jump back into movement and the mountains with newfound freedom and confidence.
 This sparked a passion that ignited my pursuit of massage as a career.

 Discomfort and pain in our bodies can stem from a variety of causes.
-I believe that massage is only a facilitator, a tool in our belts to be incorporated with other techniques to address the whole.
-Bodywork is not the answer but a part of the solution.
+I believe that bodywork is only a facilitator, a tool to be incorporated with other techniques to address the whole.
+Bodywork is not the answer, but a part of the solution.

 -